ehmicky/autoserver/docs/configuration.md

     `api_engine.run.config.json` file in the current directory, or any parent directory.
 This is the preferred method.

-The file contains a set of options for a given command, e.g.:
+The file contains a set of options for a given instruction, e.g.:

 ```yml
 http: